bunnyblanco/chicagothree/README.md

 # chicagothree
-A copy of the work don on the open-city repository chicago-three with some extra code
+A copy of the work don on the open-city repository, https://github.com/open-city/chicago-three.git, chicago-three with some extra code